clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

 * per-batch with MEAN reduction
 * per-sample

-What about the batching dilema (the one where `sklearn` and ours diverged?)
+What about the batching dilemma (the one where `sklearn` and ours diverged?)

 ```python